OmniVirt/OmniVirtAdNetwork-Unity-Example/README.md

 Please follow the instructions in this section to enable fullscreen ad in your app.

+## Prepare the Ad Space ID

+Before going to the next step, please make sure that you have already created an app and an ad space with **VR Full-Screen** ad format since Ad space ID with the correct format is required.

 ## Prepare a script

-First, create an empty GameObject in the scene.
+First let's prepare the script to put our logic code inside.
+To do so, let's create an empty GameObject in the scene.

 ![GameObject](https://github.com/OmniVirt/OmniVirtAdNetwork-Unity-Example/raw/master/Screenshots/emptygameobject.jpg)